 While OCRI has focused on secondary school, Ottawa's colleges and universities have rolled out new programs to serve an economy undergoing continuing change.
 The University of Ottawa now offers cross-faculty courses in entrepreneurship and e-business, as well as a Graduate Certificate in Modeling and Animation for Computer Games.
 Carlton University created a Bachelor of Engineering in Sustainable and Renewable Energy and partnered with Algonquin College on a Bachelor of IT.
 Algonquin meanwhile launched its own School of Media & Design for Animation and partnered with OCRI on an Ontario Youth Apprenticeship Program, which grants secondary school students college credit for high skill majors.

 The community has given equal attention to the "last mile" between the end of education and the start of employment, when the most talented students face a choice of where to start their careers.
 TalentBridge is an OCRI program that provides entrepreneurially-inclined university students with government-funded part-time jobs, working under experienced mentors, at local technology companies.
 The companies get the benefit of fresh thinking and new energy, while students gain business experience and often make the move into full-time positions with the companies.

 Ottawa serial entrepreneur Terry Matthews has created the Wesley Clover Affiliate Program, named for his investment firm.
 Wesley Clover works with local universities to identify the brightest and most motivated new graduates, puts them through a "boot camp" training program for 9-12 months, and then pairs them with industry leaders in specific vertical segments.
 The aim is to introduce a new product into the market within 12 months of team formation.
-Since 2007, the program has incorporated seven new companies, of which four are generating revenue and two are undergoing a "friends and family" round of investment.
+From 2007 to 2016, the program has expanded its portfolio of affiliates and startups to include more than 100 companies with over a 90% success rate.

 Entrepreneurial Production Line